This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Taste The Local Food

 It shouldn’t come as a surprise that an island as authentic as Astypalaia could only mean one thing: unique culinary experiences.
-The local cuisine is simple yet delicious.
-All dishes are made with fresh seasonal products, according to century-old recipes that have survived to this day by word of mouth.

 This is a close up of pouggia.